gragonvlad/MagicPanel/HostilePanel/README.md

 }
  ```

-### Show hide panel
+### Configuration Options
+`Show hide panel` if false the panel will always be shown
-    If false will always display the panel to the player.
-If true the panel will be shown when the player is hostile
+if true the panel will only be shown when the player is hostile